DKarthikeya31/TripGuard-AI/README.md

 > *"Your original flight was cancelled.
 We rebooked you on the next available flight in your fare class, arriving only 40 minutes later than planned, and extended your hotel check-in by 2 hours at no extra cost — all within your card's travel protection policy."*

 This reasoning layer builds member trust in autonomous decisions and gives Amex a full audit trail for every action taken.
+Anything above policy limits **always goes to a human** — the system never overrides real judgment on high-stakes calls.

 ---